 - Pedals don't have great grip

-Between its dependable Shimano 1x drivetrain to a lightweight and responsive Alpha Gold Aluminum frame, the X-Caliber 7 from Trek is one of the best value women’s mountain bikes on the market today.
+Between its dependable Shimano 1x drivetrain to a lightweight and responsive Alpha Gold Aluminum frame, the Trek X-Caliber 7 is one of the best value women’s mountain bikes on the market today.
 While it caters to entry-level riders and racers, this capable bike is one that you won’t have to worry about outgrowing over the years.

 Words like “affordable” and “entry-level” might make you question the bike’s durability, but the X-Caliber 7 is outfitted with premium components for peace of mind.
 For example, a RockShox 30 Silver suspension fork with 100mm travel, lockout and an easily adjustable air spring smoothes even the roughest rides.
 Tubeless-ready wheels inspire you to explore new terrain and go faster and farther on your favorite trails.